acmucsd/hide-and-seek-ai/README.md

 With `liveView` set to `true` as opposed to `false`, the match will run live on your terminal and you can watch it.
 Set it to `false` and it will run much faster but you will have to watch it through the replay file

-`delay: 0.2` sets the speed of the live viewer to 0.2 seconds per frame (5 FPS)
+`delay: 0.2` sets the speed of the live viewer to 0.2 seconds per frame (1/0.2 = 5 FPS)

+`seed: 123` sets the match seed.
+Removing this field will make the seed be random.

 ### Watch Replays